 Top off the look with at least two of coats of mascara, concentrating pigment on the outer lashes.

 You can also apply false lashes for a more dramatic effect.
 Cut each lash in half and only use on the outer corner of eyes to further emphasize the winged shape of the look.
+You can practice lash application with these quick false lash application tips.

 Don’t think you have to stick to black, the modern smokey eye can be created with any deep colour and looks stunning in chocolate brown or a variation of plums or violet.